 If not an ice pack, you can give your child an ice pop to suck on to help reduce the swelling and stop the bleeding.
 Surely, your kid won’t resist.
 A few moments after, we let Kai eat ice cream.

-If you’re a first-time parent, it’s easy to panic and think about bringing your child to the emergency.
+If you’re a first-time parent, it’s easy to panic and think about bringing your child to the emergency after having their lip busted.
 But hold up — most lip injuries look a lot worse than they actually are.
-The lips are rich in blood vessels that even minor cuts would result to heavy bleeding.
+The lips are rich in blood vessels that even minor cuts would result in heavy bleeding.

 Mouth injuries like a busted lip are easily dealt with at home but there are certain situations where you’ll need to get the doctor involved.
 The following are guidelines from Stanford Health:

 - If bleeding doesn’t stop after 10 minutes of applying pressure